 "Our lives can get busy, especially if you feel like you're in a rush to get to work in the morning, but it's important to not ignore the urge to have a bowel movement," says Dr. Johal.

 So if you have to go, do it.
 Holding in a bowel movement now can make it harder to poop later.

 Set yourself up for success

-Set aside time each day so you can take your time in the bathroom.
+Set aside a few minutes each day so you can take your time in the bathroom.
 Allow yourself enough time to have a bowel movement without distractions or feeling rushed.
 Plus, establishing a routine may help.

-If none of these changes help unblock you, adding processed or synthetic fiber to your daily diet, or taking a stool softener, a rectal glycerin suppository or laxatives can help.
+If that doesn’t help unblock you, adding processed or synthetic fiber to your daily diet, or taking a stool softener, a rectal glycerin suppository or laxatives can help.

-“As always, if you have any questions or concerns, call your doctor,” says Dr. Johal.
+“As always, if you have any questions or concerns, talk to your healthcare provider,” says Dr. Johal.
 “They can help you determine what treatments might work best for you.”